solisruj/SBIO_Tools/README.md

 # Simple Bioinformatic Tools (SBIO_Tools)
-SBIO Tools are simple python bioinformatic tools written by me to either pull simple genome assembly stats or create fast and ready graphs using the pythons seaborn module.
+SBIO Tools are simple python bioinformatic scripts and notebooks written by me to perform simple bioinformatic analysis.
+Links references will be provided for external programs, and material used to either pull simple genome assembly stats or create fast and ready graphs using the pythons seaborn module.

 # Average Identity
 Is a folder containing a jupyter and markdown notebook that shows how to use average identity scripts.
 ANI and AAI sub-folders contain example outputs and graphs that can be created with programs found in scripts folder.